HSBNE-Archive/Policy/Rules/Rules.md

     1. Each subsequent annual general meeting must be held—

-        a.  at least once each year; and
+        1.  at least once each year; and
-        b.  within 6 months after the end date of the association's reportable financial year.
+        2.  within 6 months after the end date of the association's reportable financial year.

     2. Unless the membership is otherwise notified by the executive, each